Kids in the City

 • Admission to the park is free.

-• Our tip: we recommend to email/call the guides listed by the Kampinoski National Park (here you will find contacts to tourist offices employing tourist guides licensed in the Kampinoski National Park).
+• Our tip: we recommend emailing/calling the guides listed by the Kampinoski National Park (here you will find contacts for tourist guides licensed in the Kampinoski National Park).
 Most of them speak English (and some of them speak many other languages, too).
-They can suggest the best trail based on the weather, season, your needs – some of the tours they can offer can be very exciting!
+They can suggest the best trail based on the weather, season, and your needs – some tours they can offer can be very exciting!

 • Hiking trails in the Kampinoski National Park are marked similarly to the entire territory of Poland: the painted signs have the shape of a rectangle consisting of three stripes, of which the outer two are always white, and the middle (marking the color of the trail) is red, blue, green, black or yellow.

-• There are also 10 educational paths in the Park (their sign is a white square crossed out in green).
+• The Park has ten educational paths (their sign is a white square crossed out in green).

-• When setting out on the trail, it is worth having comfortable shoes, insect repellent (when visiting the area in spring and summer), raincoat.
+• When setting out on the trail, it is worth having comfortable shoes, insect repellent (when visiting the area in spring and summer), and a raincoat.

 • Kampinos Forest is a popular destination among Warsaw residents – it is worth coming here when there are fewer visitors – outside the weekend or early in the morning:)